 How to join Bush Search and Rescue

-You can join one of the many clubs that are members of Bushwalking Victoria then be nominated by your club committee to join Bush Search and Rescue.
+You can join one of the many clubs that are members of Bushwalking Victoria then, in due course, be nominated by your club committee to join Bush Search and Rescue.

 - You can view a list of clubs here then follow the link to a club for contact and joining details.